-An applicant unable to supply all required official documentation prior to the admission deadline but otherwise appears to meet admission requirements may be granted provisional admission.
-Complete and satisfactory credentials must be received by Graduate Admissions before the end of the semester in which the student has registered in a provisional status.
+An applicant who has submitted all official transcripts prior to the admission deadline but has not provided supplemental documents required for the program in which they are pursuing admission may be granted provisional admission at the discretion of the program if the student appears to meet admission requirements.
+Complete and satisfactory credentials must be received by the admitting program before the end of the semester in which the student has registered in a provisional status.
 Provisional admission does not guarantee subsequent admission on an unconditional basis.